microsoft/GSL/docs/headers.md

 A `gsl::owner<T>` is a typedef to `T`.
 It adds no checks or whatsoever, it is just for having a syntax to describe that a pointer must be an owning pointer.
 This helps static code analysis detect memory leaks, and it helps human readers.

-See Enforcement section of [C.31: All resources acquired by a class must be released by the classís destructor](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rc-dtor-release).
+See Enforcement section of [C.31: All resources acquired by a class must be released by the class‚Äôs destructor](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rc-dtor-release).

 ### <a name="H-pointers-not_null" />`gsl::not_null`